What are the Most common questions asked about painting with coffee?

 • What about painting with Instant coffee?

 I have found that most coffee painters use Instant coffee.
-Instant coffee is good for a back up but I prefer strong espresso.
+I sometimes use instant coffee for a back up but I prefer strong espresso.

 • Did you invent painting with coffee?

 No, painting with coffee is not my original idea.
-People have been painting with coffee for many years.
+People all over the world have been painting with coffee for many years.

 • Is it necessary to fix the coffee painting in any way?

-No. Have you ever tried to wash spilled coffee from your clothing?
+No. Coffee is far more permanent than watercolor.
+Have you ever tried to wash spilled coffee from your clothing?

 • Do you need to frame coffee art under glass?

-Consider the same issue as you would with a watercolor painting.
 I usually frame my paintings to protect them from dirt and dust - not from fading.
+Consider framing the same as you would with a watercolor painting.

 • Is there a difference in the espresso from different companies

-No, I have experimented and painted with all of the Bay Area coffee companies and they are basically all the same.
+No, I have experimented and painted with all of the Bay Area coffee companies and they are basically all the same to paint with.

 • What makes painting with coffee easy?